 Who can be Climate Active?

-Any business or organisation, regardless of size or sector, seeking to take positive climate action can be Climate Active certified (link to certified orgs).
-Climate Active certification is proof towards a claim that your brand has achieved net zero emissions.
+Any business or organisation, regardless of size or sector, seeking to take positive climate action can be Climate Active certified.

-- Products (Certification that a product being created, used and disposed has resulted in net zero emissions)
+- Products (a product being created, used and disposed of)

-- Events (Certification that the activities associated with running an event have resulted in net zero emissions)
+- Events (the activities associated with running an event)

-- Buildings * (Certification that the operations of a building have resulted in net zero emissions)
+- Buildings * (the operations of a building)

-For your entity to be certified you must meet the requirements of the Climate Active Carbon Neutral Standard (formerly the National Carbon Offset Standard).
+For your entity to be certified you must meet the requirements of the Climate Active Carbon Neutral Standard.
 Broadly, this means that to achieve certification you must measure emissions, reduce these where possible, offset remaining emissions and then publicly report on your achievement.

 Step-by-step certification process

-- The second step involves reducing emissions where possible.
-This often includes changes to operations such as reducing electricity or purchasing it from renewable sources, limiting or avoiding travel, and using certified carbon neutral products and services.
+- The third step involves reducing emissions where possible.
+This often includes changes to operations such as reducing electricity or purchasing it from renewable sources, reducing waste, improving fuel and transport efficiencies, limiting or avoiding travel, and using certified carbon neutral products and services.

-- Finally, any emissions that still remain can be eliminated or offset by purchasing carbon credits.
+- Any emissions that still remain can be eliminated or offset by purchasing carbon credits.
 A carbon credit is a reduction in emissions generated by a project, such as reforestation or renewable energy, in order to compensate for emissions made elsewhere.
 Businesses can buy these offsets to effectively cancel out their emissions.
-Once you have cancelled out your emissions you have reached a state called ‘carbon neutral’ and have ‘net zero emissions’.
+Once you have cancelled out your emissions you have reached a state called ‘carbon neutral’.

-For more information on how to be certified download our Climate Active Guide.
+For more information on how to be certified, read our Climate Active Guide.